thatblindgeye/ConditionTracker/BarThresholds/README.md

 ### Comparison Value(s)

 This dialog determines the value to compare a bar value against in the comparison that is ran.
-You can enter either a string e.g. `five`, an integer e.g. `5`, or a percentage e.g. `25%`.
+You can enter either a string e.g. `five` (only when using a comparison type of `Equal to`), an integer e.g. `5`, or a percentage e.g. `25%`.
 If left blank, the threshold will not be created.

 When a percentage is entered, the comparison value will be the specified percentage of the bar max, rounded down.
 For example, if a value of `25%` is entered and a threshold target has a bar max of `50`, the comparison value will be `12` (50 x 25% = 12.5, rounded down to 12).

-if a threshold target does not have a bar max set, the comparison will return `false` and the threshold will stop executing.
+if a threshold target does not have a bar max set when a percentage is entered as the comparison value, the comparison will return `false` and the threshold's effect will not be called.

 ### Effect Type